shreeshk07/Secure_Web_Dev_CA/README.md

 • The admin page is available only when logged in as the admin account

 ## Testing Summary
+Automated scan: SonarQube Community Edition used for static review (SAST) to verify code risks were removed.
 Static Review
 I reviewed the code manually and used IDE warnings and pattern based checks to identify unsafe string concatenation, missing validation, and direct script output.
 This helped confirm that the fixes removed the vulnerable behaviours.